 Exceptions to Consent Policy

-- Personnel within the College who demonstrate a need to know and who act in the student's educational interest, including faculty, administration, clerical, and professional employees, and other persons who manage student records.
+- Personnel within the University who demonstrate a need to know and who act in the student's educational interest, including faculty, administration, clerical, and professional employees, and other persons who manage student records.

 - Officials of other schools in which the student is currently enrolled.